 A student may apply to the instructor for permission to audit a class.
 The student must meet university entrance requirements and pay the audit fee, which is one half the regular course fee.
-A student may not change from an audit classification to obtain credit after the last date to change registration, nor change from credit to audit after the sixth week of instruction.
+A student may not change from an audit classification to obtain credit after the last date of the add period, nor change from credit to audit after the sixth week of instruction.
 An audited class will not count toward a degree.

-Independent study enables students to enrich their university experience by pursuing learning in a closely supervised program and providing opportunity for individual investigation of subject areas not covered in regular course offerings.
-An undergraduate, upperclass student (those with 60 or more completed units) who has a minimum cumulative GPA of 2.5 may receive credit for a maximum of 9 independent study units to be applied toward a degree program.
+Independent study enables students to enrich their university experience by pursuing learning in a closely supervised program and undertaking individual investigation of subject areas not covered in regular course offerings.
+An undergraduate, upper-division student (those with 60 or more completed units) who has a minimum cumulative GPA of 2.5 may receive credit for a maximum of 9 independent study units to be applied toward a degree program.
 No more than 4 units may be applied toward one project, and a maximum of 9 independent study units may be taken during one academic term.

 The application must include: